 Use cases for LMSs vary widely, and many serve a particular niche.
 While all LMSs have basic features in common, the needs of enterprises, academic institutions, and small businesses are different, so LMS developers have branched out to meet those particular needs.
 For academic institutions, popular LMSs include Moodle, Blackboard Learn, Google Classroom, and Schoology (for K–12).
 Popular business solutions include TalentLMS, Docebo, Mindflash, SAP Litmos, and Adobe Captivate Prime.
 Some vendors offer solutions tailored to different markets.

 Open source vs commercial

 An organization can buy a subscription or license to a commercial LMS from a provider or use a free, open-source LMS.
 If they choose the latter, they will be responsible for setting up, hosting, maintaining, and upgrading the system.
 For this reason, most organizations prefer the ease of a commercial LMS.

 With a cloud-based LMS, vendors follow a software as a service (SaaS) model and run the system on the LMS provider’s servers.
 All users access the software through a web interface, which has separate portals for students and educators.
 An organization can also choose to self-host an LMS and run the software on its own servers, but it is then responsible for uptime, security, server load, backups, etc.

 While an LMS may include a wide range of features, you can always augment the software with complementary tools.
-JotForm offers customizable quiz templates that integrate with 130+ apps, so educators can easily create custom quizzes (or use a preexisting template) and add them to their LMS.
-For educators who use an LMS but want more — or who don’t need a full solution — JotForm’s evaluation and feedback forms provide a full range of resources to optimize the learning process.
+Jotform offers customizable quiz templates that integrate with 130+ integrations, so educators can easily create custom quizzes (or use a preexisting template) and add them to their LMS.
+For educators who use an LMS but want more — or who don’t need a full solution — Jotform’s evaluation and feedback forms provide a full range of resources to optimize the learning process.